2025

 • Keep a constantly updated database for daily tasks.

-Although a hard skill, since an HR generalist must master the software, it requires a potent mixture of disciplinary skills.
+Although a complex skill, since an HR generalist must master the software, it requires a potent mixture of disciplinary skills.
 The HR generalist must be self-dependent, trustful, and meticulous.
-Otherwise, poor performance can cost the company precious time and cripple the overall work environment.

 HR Generalist Certification